notriddle/budget-envelopes/README.md

 Managing money is a drag, but it doesn't have to be painful or difficult.

-What's new in version 3.0
+What's new in version 3.4
 =========================

-* Color-code your envelopes.
+* Bug fix: the delays work right now, whatever the timezone.

-* Graph your running balance.
-Works together with color-coding.
+* Add more colors.

-* Keep your budget private with a PIN.
+* Russian translation.

 Compiling